Local SEO in Belgium: dominate the search results in your region

 • Local featured snippets (answers to frequently asked questions)

-The difference isn't in the technology, but in the focus.
-Local SEO is all about relevance in a geographical context.
-Local searches are also often more strongly connected to immediate purchase intent.
+The difference lies not in technique, but in focus.
+Local SEO is about relevance within a geographical context.
+Furthermore, local search queries are often more strongly linked to direct purchase intent.
 For example:

 • "Social media agency"